 I want our children to be able to look up and see a clear sky above us, for there to be no more war and for this to never happen again."

 Yevhenia, who did not want her photo taken, owned her own business in Zaporizhzia, Ukraine.
-On the fourth day of the conflict, she realized that her city would be encircled soon, and she made the difficult decision to leave on her own, even though her family couldn’t come with her.
+On the fourth day of the conflict, she realised that her city would be encircled soon, and she made the difficult decision to leave on her own, even though her family couldn’t come with her.

 “It is hard when you leave without knowing where you’re going, without understanding what will happen to you or if you’ll ever see your parents, grandmother, or friends again.You ask yourself, `was that the last time that we will see each other?’